codelover4655/eng_frontend/README.md

 [![Website https://readymeet.herokuapp.com](https://img.shields.io/website-up-down-green-red/https/naereen.github.io.svg)](https://readymeet.herokuapp.com)

 Deployed Website (on Heroku): https://readymeet.herokuapp.com/
-* Frontend Server is deployed to Netlify
+* Frontend Server is Deployed to Netlify
 * Backend Server is Deployed to Heroku
-* PostGres Databse on Heroku
+* PostGres Database on Heroku
 * Celery On Heroku
 * Media Files On cloudinary (https://cloudinary.com/)
 * To Run Project only need to Run Frontend () Backend Is already attched to it